Devils–Rangers rivalry: "Instagram hockey"

+Valiquette was criticized by other fanbases, analysts and former players for his comments and was mocked by the Devils organization on social media.
+The Devils posted a clip to their social media sites replaying all five of their goals against the Rangers with Valiquette saying "Instagram hockey" over each one.

 Reaction

 Fans on both sides have agreed the rivalry has become even stronger as of late, due in large part to the fact that both teams have shown much more parity towards each other.
 Many hockey analysts within the media have referred to them as "mirror teams" given their many similarities.
 Since the 2004–05 NHL lockout, the two teams have met a total of 43 times (as of March 25, 2010), including playoff games.

 Many Rangers fans have been seen burning Devils memorabilia after Rangers' victories over the Devils, and lighting their cigarettes with it, while exiting Madison Square Garden.
 Devils fans, meanwhile, enjoy making confetti which reads "Rangers suck" and handing them out during games formerly at the Continental Airlines Arena and currently at the Prudential Center.
 The Devils' fans also have a cheer that is yelled and whistled at every game.
 In response to the "Let's go band"/"Potvin sucks" chant of Rangers fans against the Islanders, the Devils fans at the Prudential Center cheer "Rangers Suck" (and more recently immediately followed with, "Flyers Swallow").
 This chant, just like the Potvin chant being heard whether the Rangers are playing the Islanders or not, is heard at every Devils' home game.

 The Rangers–Devils rivalry is popular among fans due to its geographic proximity, which is seen as a battle between the neighboring states of New York and New Jersey.
 Travel ease allows fans to typically follow their respective team across the Hudson to view away games.
 Fans of both teams have also shown considerable hostility towards each other's goaltender.
 Rangers fans had often battered former Devils goaltender Martin Brodeur with sarcastic chants of "Marty!
 Marty!
 Marty!" after goals scored on him during games between the two teams.
 Conversely, Devils fans would chant "Henrik!
 Henrik!
 Henrik!" at former Rangers goaltender Henrik Lundqvist after the Devils scored on him.